InFusion171/automatic-folder-reader/README.md

-# Auto Mark Folder Read
+# Automatic Folder Reader

 ## Overview

-**Auto Mark Folder Read** is a Mozilla Thunderbird add-on that automatically marks messages as *read* in selected folders such as junk, trash, drafts, or templates.
+**Automatic Folder Reader** is a Mozilla Thunderbird add-on that automatically marks messages as *read* in selected folders such as junk, trash, drafts, or templates.

 The affected folders can be configured in the add-on’s options panel.